mattermost/mattermost-developer-documentation/site/content/contribute/more-info/server/feature-flags.md

 ### Add or update a feature flag for community.mattermost.com

-You can post in the [Community Configuration channel](https://community.mattermost.com/core/channels/community-configuration) with the feature flag name and what you want the admins to set it to.
+Post the flag name and value in the [Community Configuration channel](https://community.mattermost.com/core/channels/community-configuration).

 To set a flag via Split for community: